Autism-friendly: Physical space

 There are several ways that the physical space can be designed and organized to be autism friendly.
 It is important for rooms to be decorated with serenity in mind, like painting the walls with calming colors.
-Thick carpeting and double-paned glass help to minimize distracting noise (e.g. noise pollution).
+Thick carpeting and double-paned glass help to minimize distracting noise (e.g., noise pollution).
 Materials within the rooms may be organized, grouped and labeled with words or symbols to make items easier to locate.
+Where it is impracticable for physical spaces to be altered, tools such as Tesco Mobile's Sensory Support Boxes can be borrowed by people with heightened sensory perception to make them more tolerable.

 Topics

 Daily life

 Autism friendliness can have a significant impact on an individual's interpersonal life and work life, benefited by consistency across all areas of one's life.

 Vacations

 As the break of routine in family vacations causes distress to some autistic people, many families may avoid taking vacations.
 Steps can be taken to help make for a successful family vacation.
 One is sharing information like pictures or internet web pages.
 There are organizations that will make accommodations, if requested, to better manage common stressors such as uncertainty, crowds and noise disruption.
-This includes theme parks that allow people with autism to skip long lines and airlines or airports that may allow for a dry-run prior to the trip.
+This includes theme parks that allow autistic people to skip long lines and airlines or airports that may allow for a dry-run prior to the trip.
 Another tip is to prepare prior to the trip so that there is a plan for managing boredom.